asmuth/integritycheck/README.md

     global options:
+      -d,--data_dir=PATH     Set the path of the repository/data directory
+                             default: '.'
+      -x,--index_dir=PATH    Set the path of the index directory.
+Note that this path is relative to the data directory.
+Absolute paths are allowed. default: '.fh'
-      -d,--data_dir=PATH     Set the path of the repository/data directory -x,--index_dir=PATH    Set the path of the history/index directory --help=PATH            Print the help message for one of the commands and exit
+      --help                 Print the help message for one of the commands and exit

+    environment variables:
+      FHISTORY_DATA_DIR     Set the path of the repository/data directory (--data_dir)
+      FHISTORY_INDEX_DIR    Set the path of the index directory (--index_dir)

     commands:
+      init      Create a new index file.
-      diff      Compare the current state of the repository to a snapshot (quick) ack       Acknowledge changes to files in the repository and create a new snapshot log       Display a historical log of snapshots and changes to the repository fsck      Perform a full check of the repository's integrity version   Print the version of this program and exit help      Print the help message for one of the commands and exit
+      status    Compare the current state of the repository to the latest snapshot ack       Acknowledge changes to files in the repository and create a new snapshot log       Display a historical log of snapshots and changes to the repository verify    Perform a full check of the repository's integrity version   Print the version of this program and exit help      Print the help message for one of the commands and exit